crack of dawn

 - We are leaving this place at the crack of dawn tomorrow.

-- You should go to bed now - if you really wish to wake up at the crack of dawn.
+- You should go to bed now – if you wish to wake up at the crack of dawn

 - Jenny is always up at the crack of dawn while Jack is a pure night owl.

 - We were always up at the crack of dawn to catch more fishes.